dpuyda/scheduling/README.md

 task will be executed on one of the worker threads owned by the `ThreadPool` instance.

-If needed, call `Wait` to block the current thread until all submitted tasks are completed.
+If needed, call `Wait()` to block the current thread until all submitted tasks are completed.
 For example:
 ```cpp
 thread_pool.Wait();
 ```
-In the destructor, the `ThreadPool` instance blocks the current thread until all submitted tasks are completed.
+In the destructor, the `ThreadPool` class blocks the current thread until all submitted tasks are completed.

 ## Build task graphs